craftercms/docs/source/index.rst

 * OTT video experiences on AWS Elemental Media Services
 * AR/VR applications using A-Frame

-Crafter is a dynamic CMS based on Git and supports DevContentOps processes for code and content.
+CrafterCMS is a dynamic CMS based on Git and supports DevContentOps processes for code and content.
 It is also a hybrid-headless, API-first (GraphQL, REST, in-process) CMS, and that allows developers to use their favorite UI frameworks and tools.

 CrafterCMS differentiates itself from existing CMSs with its architecture: microservices-based, serverless, elastic and planet-wide scalability.
 To learn more, see the :ref:`general-architecture`.